 Vanity metrics mean or measure nothing.
-Well except to stoke ego of those reporting these vain metrics or used to hide a problem.
+Well, except to stoke ego of those reporting these vain metrics or used to hide a problem.

-In addition, your investors, if they have invested in a business, will be more likely than not be interested in knowing the cost of moving the those goods (cost of sale), total revenue (sales), and total earnings before interests (if you took a loan to finance any part of the sale or your operation) taxes, depreciation and amortisation (EBITDA).
+In addition to stating your total sales, your investors and other stakeholders, will be more likely than not be interested in knowing the cost of moving the those goods (ypur cost of sale), total revenue (sales), and total earnings before interests (if you took a loan to finance any part of the sale or your operation), taxes, depreciation and amortisation (EBITDA).
 An interesting to have metric is also average revenue per transaction – knowing this sheds some light on how much output you get from your company’s effort on average.

 Your stakeholders and even you should be interested in knowing how your business performed against the industry you operate in.
 Some of the key questions you want your metrics to answer includes but are not limited to:

 - are you spending more money per kilogram of goods moved?

-- of course the investor will calculate the the price of their equity in your business to your earnings ration (PE ratio).
+- of course the investor will calculate the the price of their equity in your business and compare this to your earnings (PE ratio).

 All of these done continuously helps the investor and you hold yourself and the business you run accountable – you will spot issues preventing eficiencies and look for opportunities to optimise.

-Having said that, what one metric really tells you how you business is doing?
-What vanity numbers are you taking joy in?
+Having said that, what one metric really tells you how you business is doing? you should find and track that.